-How to become Electricity Distribution Worker
+How to become an Electricity Distribution Worker

 What does a Electricity Distribution Worker do?

 Electricity distribution workers install and maintain the network that supplies electricity from power stations to homes, industry and businesses.
 There are three main areas of work: